h1kkan/LethalCompany-BrosPack/README.md

 - **Advanced Scanner:** Includes loot cost calculation and supports non-stop scanning
 - **Jetpack Usability:** Now operable even with full hands!
 - **Enhanced Leveling System:** More XP and levels for company space marines
-- **Larger Ship Hold:** Transport up to 9999 items at onc
+- **Larger Ship Hold:** Transport up to 9999 items at once
 - **Multimedia Entertainment:** Play any music (see [**Boombox_Controller**](https://thunderstore.io/c/lethal-company/p/KoderTeh/Boombox_Controller/)) and any videos (see [**Television_Controller**](https://thunderstore.io/c/lethal-company/p/KoderTeh/Television_Controller/)), with adjustable volume
-- **Join Mid-Landing:** Players can now join the game during landing sequences and ongoing campaing (as spectators)!
+- **Join Mid-Landing:** Players can now join the game during landing sequences and ongoing campaign (as spectators)!
 - **Improved HUD:** Enhanced interface of the company spacesuit assistant!
 - **Customizable UI Crosshair:** Suitable for any weapon type and any on-site conditions!
 - **Direct Menu Access:** Skip all splash screens and intro video, jump to main menu instantly!